ecmendenhall/malcontent/README.md

 - [Policy recommendation bookmarklet](http://brandon.sternefamily.net/posts/2010/10/content-security-policy-recommendation-bookmarklet/) &mdash; a one-click tool that analyzes existing pages and generates a policy recommendation.
 - [Automated policy generator](http://cspisawesome.com/) &mdash; create a valid policy online by clicking helpful checkboxes.
 - [W3C CSP 1.0 specification](http://www.w3.org/TR/CSP/) &mdash; straight from the source.

+## More to come...
+- Map custom policies to individual routes.
+- Add a default logger for policy violations.

 ## License
 Malcontent is released under the Apache License, v2.0.
 For details, see the file `LICENSE.md` in this repository.